coon-js/extjs-comp-navport/README.md

 is registered (taking advance of the browser's *history*-functionality) and `view` is the FQN of the view that should be rendered/activated as soon as this menu-entry gets selected (by either clicking it in the resulting `Ext.list.Tree` or by calling the application's url along with the defined `route`).
+However, the node has an additional `nodeNav`-entry: This entry denotes Toolbar-items that will be accessible when the user activates its parent item in the navigation tree.<br>The `permaNav`-property, on the other hand, will expose controls which are permanently available for the application and stay in the main toolbar, no matter what module was activated.

 ##### pre-/postLaunchHook pipeline:
 ```